 The large dsDNA Cyprinid herpesvirus 3 (CyHV-3), more commonly known as koi herpesvirus (KHV), is one of the most virulent viruses of fish.
 It is a lethally infectious agent that infects common carp and koi (Cyprinus carpio) at all stages of their life (Hedrick et al., 2000; Haenen et al., 2004).
 KHV infections are usually associated with high morbidities and mortalities (up to 95%), resulting in serious environmental damages and severe economic losses (Sunarto et al., 2011; Rakus et al., 2013).
 This threatening virus had a rapid worldwide spread due to global fish trade and international ornamental koi exhibitions (Gotesman et al., 2013).
 Classified within the family Alloherpesviridae, genus Cyprinivirus, CyHV-3 is the subject of an increasing number of studies and has become the archetype of alloherpesviruses (Boutier et al., 2015).
 Despite this “status”, only 19 isolates have been entirely sequenced so far (source: NCBI) since the release of the first complete genome sequences in 2007 (Aoki et al., 2007).
 Such a low number of full genomes impairs large-scale phylogenomic studies (Gao et al., 2018).
 On the other hand, KHV infections have been shown to be the result of haplotype mixtures, both in vivo and in vitro (Hammoumi et al, 2016; Klafack et al, 2019).
 If mixed-haplotype infections probably represent an additional source of diversification for KHV (Renner and Szpara, 2018), they make genomic comparisons more challenging.

 KHV has the largest genome among all known herpesviruses, with a size of approximately 295 kb and 156 predicted open reading frames (ORFs) (Aoki et al. 2007).
 Several studies focusing on the analysis of viral ORFs have shown the implication of some of them in KHV virulence (Boutier et al., 2015; Fuchs et al. 2014).
 KHV isolates are known to carry mutations in ORFs that are likely to alter gene functions, and these mutations may vary from virus to virus (Gao et al., 2018) and even within viruses (Hammoumi et al., 2016).
 Aoki et al (2007) hypothesized that virulent KHV would have arisen from a wild-type ancestor by loss of gene function.
 However, nearly 15 years later, this hypothesis has still not been tested, probably because of the lack of extensive genomic comparisons.
 SVs may play a key role in this gene function loss, as recently shown by Klafack et al (2019).
 These authors conducted a comparative study of a cell culture-propagated isolate that suggested that CyHV-3 evolves through an assemblage of haplotypes whose composition changes within cell passages.
 This study revealed a deletion of 1,363 bp in the ORF150 of the majority of haplotypes after 78 passages (P78), which was not detected after 99 passages.
 Furthermore, experimental infections showed that the virus passaged 78 times was much less virulent compared to the original wild-type on the one hand and slightly less virulent compared to the same virus passaged 99 times (P99), highlighting the potentially important role of the ORF150 in the virulence of KHV.
-Besides, this study demonstrated that haplotype assemblages evolve very rapidly along successive in vitro cell passages during infectious cycles, and raised many questions regarding the mechanisms leading to such rapid gene loss and gain in vitro.
+Besides, this study demonstrated that haplotype assemblies evolve very rapidly along successive in vitro cell passages during infectious cycles, and raised many questions regarding the mechanisms leading to such rapid gene loss and gain in vitro.